 There is a point in the border of the concrete and unpaved road where all passengers have to unload the trucks.
 That’s to allow the trucks’ personnel to attach chains around the wheels to enable the truck to drive through the muddiest part of the trail.

 You know what they say how it’s about the journey, not the destination?
 It’s applicable here.
 You need courage and patience to make it to the falls in a good mood.
 You will be pushed, and pulled, scratched by shrubs if you’re sitting on the side stools like I was.
 You’ll develop callouses during those 8 hours, your shoes most probably will be soaked in combinations of mud and animal poop which you and your fellow travelers have stepped on, before finally reaching a point when you just don’t care anymore.

 The Twenty Minutes Hike

-After we offloaded the military truck, we then had to hike for twenty minutes to reach entrance of Kaparkan Falls.
+After we offloaded the military truck, we then had to hike for twenty minutes to reach the entrance of Kaparkan Falls.
 This is relatively easy considering all that we’ve been through.
 All in all, it took us four hours before we heard the roaring sound of majestic Kaparkan Falls.

 Road Going Back to Jump Off Point

 Going back from the falls to the main road was the same trail, same story except that we had to add roughly two hours to the travel time because of a broken axle in one of the wheels of our 6×6.
 We’re blessed that though it took some time,

 no NPA approached us axle was repaired and we did not need rescue which is sometimes the case during mechanical breakdowns.
 Rescue means longer waiting hours as the spare 6×6 will also come from the jump off point, more than 35kms away.

 It was said during the briefing that breakdowns are highly likely to occur due to punishing terrain.We in fact saw one truck which malfunctioned along the trail.
 It looked like it’s been sitting there for days waiting for retrieval.